Adenium Obesum: a piece of Africa in your home

 Why love it

-It doesn't ask for much, just light and some attention to watering.
-In return, it offers a dramatic presence.
+It doesn't ask for much, just light and some attention to

 If you are looking for a plant that is decorative, original, and easy, the Desert Rose is a perfect companion!